 We believe we can maximise economic recovery by having a diverse mix of companies involved in the UKCS – from super majors to mid-cap businesses to small, niche players.

 As production licences confer exclusive rights, all the appropriate technical and financial capacity to contribute to the delivery of MER UK is an important criterion for the acceptability of a company to be a licensee.
-In addition, there are other requirements of licensees such as the establishment of a tax base, finance, residence and organisational structure and for offshore licensees there are requirements under the Offshore Petroleum Licensing (Offshore Safety Directive) Regulations 2015.
+In addition, there are other requirements of licensees such as the establishment of a tax base, finance, residence and organisational structure and for offshore licensees there are safety and environmental capability requirements under the Offshore Petroleum Licensing (Offshore Safety Directive) Regulations 2015.

 Financial viability and financial capacity

 Licensees must meet certain financial criteria to demonstrate that they have the financial capacity to exploit the exclusive rights granted by the licence.
 This is a separate criterion from that applied by the Offshore Safety Directive.
 The following documents set out our financial criteria and the required forms of words for parent company guarantees.

 Financial GuidanceDownload PDF | 262KB | 11 pages